subhamks007/EAS-503-mkZia/lecture1.md

   - Indentation is relevant; convention is to use 4 spaces;
   - Spaces are not relevant

-### Identifiers or Naming Variables in Python
+#### Identifiers or Naming Variables in Python
   - Variables give names to values (number, string, or boolean); Technically they are called identifiers.
+They are container of information that a computer program will manipulate using a sequence of instructions.
   - Variables names MUST follow certain rules and it is BEST to follow Python guidelines for naming
   - Restrictions for identifiers or naming things in Python
     1. Start with letter or underscore